You are here

 Professional translators work at a rate of 2,000 words per day - this is an industry standard and applies to all high quality (human!) translation providers.

 If you think 2,000 words per language per day isn’t going to be enough time to meet your deadline, it may also be possible to divide your translation amongst multiple translators.

 Please get in touch so we can discuss returning the translation for any particularly tight deadlines.

 But I don’t speak the language – how do I know my translation is any good?

-The translator we choose to carry out your translation has passed our thorough vetting process – so you can be assured that your translation has been completed by one of the best in the business.
+We only use professional and experienced translators who have passed our thorough vetting process – so you can be assured that your translation has been completed by one of the best in the business.

 However, you don’t have to take our word for it.

 We also offer an additional revision service, called our Gold Service, which is essentially an extensive proofread by a second translator, for translations that require that extra quality reassurance.